Emergence of Local Ordering and Mesoscale Giant Number Fluctuations in Active Turbulence: Voronoi Analysis of Vortex Center Distribution

 \section{Voronoi Analysis of Vortex Center Distribution}

 { } To further quantify the spatial inhomogeneity in the distribution of vortex centers, we performed a Voronoi tessellation analysis.
 A Voronoi tessellation divides the domain into polygonal cells such that each cell contains exactly one vortex center, and every point in a given cell is closer to its associated center than to any other.
-This method provides a geometric way to measure the local spacing between vortex centers and is widely used to detect clustering or depletion in point patterns\cite{osawa2021voronoi}.
+This method provides a geometric way to measure the local spacing between vortex centers and is widely used to detect clustering or depletion in point patterns~\cite{osawa2021voronoi}.
 By calculating the area of each Voronoi cell, we obtained a distribution of cell areas that serves as a proxy for the local density of vortex centers.
-In a spatially homogeneous system, Fig.\ref{vornoi}(a), the distribution of Voronoi cell areas is expected to be narrow and peaked.
-However, for increasing activity, we observed a broadening of this distribution, \ref{vornoi}(b), indicating the emergence of clustering and void-like regions, Fig.\ref{vornoi}(c).
-In particular, our results show that for activity levels beyond $(\alpha_c = -5)$, the Voronoi area distribution departs significantly from that Gaussian distribution.
+In a spatially homogeneous system, Fig.~\ref{vornoi}(a), the distribution of Voronoi cell areas is expected to be narrow and peaked.
+However, for increasing activity, we observed a broadening of this distribution, Fig.~\ref{vornoi}(b), indicating the emergence of clustering and void-like regions, Fig.~\ref{vornoi}(c).
+In particular, our results show that for activity levels below $(\alpha_c = -5)$, the Voronoi area distribution departs significantly from that Gaussian distribution.
 This transition reflects the development of spatial inhomogeneity in the vortex center positions, consistent with our findings from the number fluctuation analysis.
-The inset displays the interquartile range (IQR), which serves as a measure of the spread in the area distribution.
-The IQR is defined as the difference between the 75th percentile $(Q_3)$ and the 25th percentile $(Q_1)$ of the distribution: The IQR effectively captures the range within which the central $50\%$ of the data fall.
-The IQR of area distribution increases with activity, indicating that the distribution of Voronoi areas becomes more spread out at higher activity levels.
+The inset shows the IQR of area distribution increases with activity, indicating that the distribution of Voronoi areas becomes more spread out at higher activity levels.